mathquill/mathquill/README.md

           what they're supposed to do, such as .moveLeft() when the left key is pressed
         * don't worry about the abstraction layer between our keydown and keypress event handling system and jQuery's (which corresponds much more closely to the actual HTML DOM's) until later.
-(See the Wiki page "Keybard Events".)
+(See the Wiki page "Keyboard Events".)
     2. after that, you can read through Cursor's Math DOM tree traversal and manipulation methods.
         * they pretty much just do what they say on the tin
         * after seeing how they're called (in RootMathBlock.prototype.keydown()) it